Welcome, Taurus, to your 2020-21 Astrology Studio by Eric Francis.

 - Taurus sign description

-Thank you for your purchase.
-Please let us know what you think of the Taurus reading, if you have a moment, by writing to firstname.lastname@example.org.
+Thank you for your business.
+Please let us know what you think of this reading, if you have a moment, by writing to email@example.com.

 Extended sign description for Taurus